fraya/fes2bf/README.md

 Fantom code.

-This little project is an exploration of Object Oriented Programming and the blog of [Yegor Bugayenko](https://www.yegor256.com/).
-It emphasizes the use of _const_ or immutable classes.
+This little project is an exploration of Object Oriented Programming and ideas from the blog of [Yegor Bugayenko](https://www.yegor256.com/).
+It emphasizes the use of immutable classes, small classes and no static methods.

 ## Installation